maciej-podgorski/birdnet-go/internal/audio/capture/README.md

 The `capture` package provides cross-platform audio device management and capture functionality for the BirdNet-Go application.
 It abstracts hardware interactions through the miniaudio/malgo library to provide a consistent interface across different operating systems (Linux, macOS, and Windows).

+This package is part of the larger [audio system](../README.md) which provides comprehensive audio processing capabilities for the BirdNet-Go application.

 ## Key Components

 ### Adapters